 (because we are ALL storytellers)

 Did you come here after hearing about Queer Memoir on Stories From the Stage?
-You can find more info about Queer Memoir co-founder and curator Kelli Dunham here and if you’d like to come to our next virtual event please check out Queer Memoir: Queer Grief Observed.
+You can find more info about Queer Memoir co-founder and curator Kelli Dunham here and read on for what Queer Memoir is all about…

 ABOUT QUEER MEMOIR